xucy95/monitor/enable_TNN_on_rasberry_pi.md

 These things stop me investing more, I dont want to pay too much time on it.

 I will tolerate tflite with 800ms per frame.
 Maybe some day I will re-install a 64bit os to refresh 800ms to 400ms.

+Wow!
+Embracing Paddle with arm-linux demo and pretrained model!